 Large Group Programs

 Though we have a small staff, we fully believe the more people we can teach, the better so we also offer opportunities to large groups (50+ participants).
 With the help of educators, parents, or volunteers, we create learning stations based on the group’s objectives.
 Our Senior Conservationist plans large group programs on a case-by-case basis.
-Please let us know if you use a particular teaching strategy such as project-based learning or place-based learning so we can incorporate that into our program.
+Call to discuss options.

 Educators and leaders of civic groups are welcome to utilize our site without taking a guided tour.
 We offer a picnic pavilion and an outdoor classroom that can be utilized for educational visits as long as they are not reserved for a scheduled group.
 Even if you do not plan to take a guided tour, please call and discuss your visit with our staff to ensure the availability of our picnic area, Learning Center, and outdoor classroom as they may be reserved for a scheduled guided tour group on the day you intend to visit.